tracer-Zzz/TracerBlog/README.md

 # TracerBlog
-a blog system power by flask
+a blog based on Flask

-### Env
-- mysql
-- monogodb
-- flask
-- bootstrap
-- jquery